Dartmoor: Use by the Ministry of Defence

-There is a tradition of military usage of Dartmoor dating back to the Napoleonic Wars.
+There is a history of military usage of Dartmoor dating back to the Napoleonic Wars.
 Today, a large British Army training camp remains at Okehampton — also the site of an airbase during the Second World War.

 The Ministry of Defence (MoD) uses three areas of the northern moor for manoeuvres and live-firing exercises, totalling 108.71 km2, or just over 11% of the National Park.
 Red and white posts mark the boundaries of these military areas (shown on Ordnance Survey 1:25,000 scale maps).
 Flagpoles on many tors in and around the ranges fly red flags when firing is taking place.
 At other times, members of the public are allowed access.
 Blank rounds may also be used, but the MoD does not notify the public of this in advance.

-Some "challenge" and charitable events take place with assistance of the military on Dartmoor including the long established Ten Tors event and the more recent Dartmoor Beast.
+Some "challenge" and charitable events take place with assistance of the military on Dartmoor, including the long established Ten Tors event and the more recent Dartmoor Beast.

-Dartmoor's fictional use as an MoD centre for animal testing called Baskerville was referenced in the BBC drama Sherlock episode "The Hounds of Baskerville".

 The disused Rippon Tor Rifle Range was built to train soldiers during the Second World War, and remained in use until its closure in 1977.

 Preservation

 Throughout human history, the landscape has been exploited for industrial purposes.
 In recent years, controversy has surrounded the work of industrial conglomerates Imerys and Sibelco (formerly Watts Blake Bearne), who have used parts of the moor for china clay mining.
 Licences were granted by the British Government but were recently renounced after sustained public pressure from bodies such as the Dartmoor Preservation Association.

 The British government has made promises to protect the integrity of the moor; however, the cost of compensating companies for these licences, which may not have been granted in today's political climate, could prove prohibitive.

 The military use of the moor has been another source of controversy, as when training was extended in January 2003.
 The national park authority received 1,700 objections before making the decision.
 Objectors said that Dartmoor should be an area for recreation, and that the training disturbs the peace.

 Those who objected included the Open Spaces Society and the Dartmoor Preservation Association.
-During her lifetime, Sylvia Sayer was another outspoken critic of the damage which she perceived that the army was doing to the moor.
+During her lifetime, Sylvia Sayer was another outspoken critic of the damage that she perceived that the army was doing to the moor.

 Towns and villages

-Dartmoor has a resident population of about 33,000, which swells considerably during holiday periods with incoming tourists.
-The largest settlements within the National Park are Ashburton (the largest with a population of about 3,500), Buckfastleigh, Moretonhampstead, Princetown, Yelverton, Horrabridge, South Brent, Christow, and Chagford.
+The designated Dartmoor National Park area has a resident population of about 33,000, which swells considerably during holiday periods with incoming tourists.
+The largest settlements within the National Park are Ashburton (the largest, with a population of about 3,500), Buckfastleigh, Moretonhampstead, Princetown, Yelverton, Horrabridge, South Brent, Christow, and Chagford.

 For a full list, expand the Settlements of Dartmoor navigational box at the bottom of this page.